reem-shaikh/70DaysOfCode/main/2-01/readme.md

 ```
 for the next point, first lets first understand,
 ### Pass by value VS Pass by reference
-👍Call by value/ pass by value - fetch value from memory and send the exact value
+👍Call by value/ pass by value - fetch value from memory and send the exact value from memory (doesnt send the memory location)
 👍Call by reference/ pass by reference- fetch the memory location only, because of which if we change anything inside the function, the memory content will be changed

 ```bash